BeardedOwl1357/Coding_Docs/Java/progress.md

 - [ ] Arrays / Lists (For each datatype)
   - [x] Creation
   - [x] Accessing Elements
-  - [x] Insert
+  - [x] Insert // Cannot happen in normal arrays.
+Use ArrayList from collections library
   - [x] Delete
   - [x] Getting Length
   - [ ] (Optional) Slicing of array
   - [x] Accessing elements using for loop
   - [ ] 2D Arrays
-- [ ] [Characters and ASCII Code](https://www.ascii-code.com/).
+- [x] [Characters and ASCII Code](https://www.ascii-code.com/).
 No need to remember the full table, just remember the following

 ```
 -> Numerical Digits 0-9 (48-57)